boltsparts/BOLTS_archive/backends/website/docs/sources/0.4/openscad/usage.md

 collections and check out which standards of a standardization body are available in BOLTS.

-Each part has a dedicated page, where one can find more detailed informations about this part, a drawing and tables with dimensions.
+Each part has a dedicated page, where one can find more detailed information about this part, a drawing and tables with dimensions.
 The information that is most interesting for our purposes can be found in the section OpenSCAD.
 There it says either that the part is not available for OpenSCAD (in which case you